-Decorative painting is made up of different types of basic painting strokes and is rather like learning to write.
+Basic painting brush strokes help build a painting and is rather like learning to write.
 Different brushes create different effects using the same strokes.
-When you learn basic painting brush strokes you can create endless designs.
-Putting the strokes together in different ways can be so much fun and you develop your own style over time.
+When you learn basic paint brush strokes you can create endless designs.

-The best advice I can give you is to practice, practice and practice some more.
+To learn painting brush strokes, the best advice I can give you is to practice, practice, and practice some more.
 Many instructors say you should just practice the actual strokes alone, over and over, and over again.